EPCCed/eidf-docs/docs/dataingest/IngestUserDoc.md

 The EIDF Data Catalogue is a CKAN instance.

 We map an EIDF project to a CKAN organisation.

 Your CKAN organisation will be created if your application is successful.
 The title of your organisation is the title of your project and you may also provide a description.
+You will be given editing rights to your organisation so you can customise your CKAN organisations look and feel and later edit/add metadata but please do not use the CKAN interface to create or delete datasets.

 ### Ingest dataset

 An EIDF dataset consists of descriptive metadata to allow researchers to find your dataset information via a free text search, and a set of resources which link to the actual data files held within EIDF.
-Each dataset resource itself consists of searchable metadata, and a link to the data file location within the EIDF ARD service.
+Each dataset resource itself consists of searchable metadata, and a link to the data file location within the EIDF *ARD service*.

 You will need to create an ingest dataset for each dataset that you wish to publish or archive and provide the necessary metadata, by filling in a form in the EIDF Portal.

-1. Choose create dataset.
-1. Provide the following top-level metadata to create your Dataset:
+1. Select the project which you want to use to ingest data.
+The list of `Ingest Datasets` will be empty unless you have already created Datasets.
+1. Create a Dataset by pressing on the `New` button.
+You will need to provide the following minimal bits of information:
-    * **Title**:  the name of your dataset.
+    * **Name**: The name for your dataset.
+    * **Bucket name**: this entry will automatically be populated from your dataset name to create your S3 bucket name.
+You can costumise the name for yourself subject to the constraints specified below the text box by editing the link directly.
+Note though if you change the dataset name you will overwrite the S3 bucket name link if you have customised it.
-    * **Description**:  human readable description of your dataset.
+    * **Description**: a description for your dataset.
-    * **Contact Point**:  who should be contacted regarding any enquiries or requests for access if your dataset has restricted access.

-   There is also several optional fields that you may wish to provide to make it easier for your data to be discovered.
-1. (Optional) Indicate whether archival is required.
-1. (Optional) Add the fully qualified name of your pre-processing container image that produces ARD from the raw data.
-It must be available in a public registry, e.g. Dockerhub `NAMESPACE/IMAGE_NAME:VERSION` or GitHub Container Registry `ghcr.io/NAMESPACE/IMAGE_NAME:VERSION`.
-See below for instructions on how to create the container image.

-We will set up the ingest process and you will be provided with a link to upload the data.
+   * **Link**: a link describing your group/contact information.
+   * **Contact email**: a contact email to answer queries about your data set (this is optional).

+Once you are happy with the content press on the `Create` button.
+This will be used to create your Dataset within your organisation (we are mapping EIDF projects to CKAN organisations) on the EIDF Data Catalogue and a data bucket in S3.
+You can supplement your Dataset with additional metadata through the CKAN interface once you login using your SAFE credentials.

 ### Pre-processing container

-Unless the data that you are providing is already in ARD format (that is the format that your end data consumer will access), you will need to provide a public link to a container image that transforms your raw data to ARD (you will still need to produce resource metadata).
+Unless the data that you are providing is already in ARD format, you will need to provide a public link to a container image that transforms your raw data to ARD (you will still need to produce resource metadata).

 See the page [Pre-processing Container](./PreprocessingContainer.md) for guidance on how to create the preprocessing container image.